Skip to main content

 There’s a reasonable amount of work going into this approach, James notes, especially regarding data gathering, but much of it is repeatable.
 You’ll likely find that you’re using the same metrics to answer multiple questions.

-The benefits of the GQM approach to security
+Benefits of the Goal Question Metric approach to security

 “In my current role, I have 27 goals, about 270 questions, and thousands of metrics.
 So, yes, it is a lot of work to build out the programme, but once it’s in place, it demonstrates ongoing value to the business and shows that you as a CISO are running a tight ship of operations.”